Graduate School and International Admissions

 I won't actually graduate until the summer session.
 Can I still participate in the Fall ceremony?

-Yes, since there is no summer ceremony, students listed as candidates for summer graduation are eligible to "walk-early" in the Fall ceremonies.
+Yes, since there is no summer ceremony, students listed as candidates for summer graduation are eligible to "walk-late" in the Fall ceremonies.
 Degrees for summer candidates will not be conferred until all degree requirements have been met.

 Each degree candidate must pay a non-refundable graduation fee.
 The graduation fee for graduate candidates is $50.
-Graduation charges will be placed on accounts when you apply for graduationl.
+Graduation charges will be placed on accounts when you apply for graduation.
 The graduation fee applies whether or not a candidate participates in the ceremony.

 All charges must be paid before a transcript or diploma will be issued.
 Charges may be paid in the Office of Student Financial Services, Ward Edwards Building, Room 1100, between the hours of 8:00 a.m. to 5:00 p.m.
 M-F, with cash, check or credit card.
 Payment may be made online.
 Or, if you prefer, your payment may be mailed to the Office of Student Financial Services.
 Please call 660-543-8266 if you have any questions